Three Lakes High School (Wisconsin)

-Three Lakes Junior/Senior High School, is a public junior and senior high school for grades 7–12.
-The school also contains an elementary school for K–6.
-There are approximately 250–280 students in the student body.
-The principal is Gene Welheofer and the district administrator is Teri Maney.
-The mission statement of the school is "Teaching students to be productive citizens".
+Three Lakes Junior/Senior High School is a public school serving grades 7–12.
+It also includes an elementary school for grades K–6.
+The student body comprises approximately 250–280 students.
+The principal is Gene Welheofer, and the district administrator is Teri Maney.
+The school’s mission statement is “Teaching students to be productive citizens.”

 Extracurriculars

 Three Lakes offers a variety of different extra curricular activities, from sports to arts to sciences.

 There are a number of different sports that students can participate in, which include: